Live

 Australian Citizenship for New Zealand Citizens

-Who qualifiesNZ citizens who are in Australia on an SCV 444 and have been living in Australia for 4 years or more, with at least 12 months as an SCV holder immediately before applying.
+Who qualifiesNZ citizens in Australia on an SCV 444 who have been living in Australia for 4 years or more, with at least 12 months as an SCV holder immediately before applying.

 Same residency rulesThe same 4-year/12-month/90-day absence rules apply.
 The SCV period counts as the equivalent of PR for the purposes of the residency requirement.